I’ve got enough working against me to let this one be a problem, too. Check out these tips to limit screen time and get kids to obey.

 Teach that screens are a privilege.
 Unloving words or actions means the privilege is taken away.
 This could be a natural consequence for kids especially if unloving words were said to a sibling while playing the video game or if unloving words were said to you as the parent when you asked for screens to be turned off.

-Only allow screens after chores or schoolwork is finished.
-Setting this expectation up front helps to teach the above, that screens are a privilege.
+Only allow screens after chores or schoolwork are finished.
+Setting this expectation up front helps teach the above, that screens are a privilege.